sdminonne/kubernetes/docs/proposals/workflow.md

    - If step is completed nothing is done.
    - If step is not completed two sub-cases should be analyzed:
      * Step containing workflow: check wether workflow terminated and eventually update the `status.statuses[name].complete` entry if applicable
      * Step containing job: check whether job needs to be started or is already started.
        - A step/job is started if it has no dependecies or all its dependencies are already terminated.
 Workflow controller adds some labels to the Job.
          This will permit to obtain the workflow each job belongs to (via `spec.Selector`).
          The step name is equally inserted as a label in each job.
        - If the job is already running, a completion check is performed.
 If the job terminated (checked via conditions `job.status`) the field `status.statusues[name].complete` is updated.
+         If the job fails Workflow fails as well: `failed` condition is added to `status.conditiont` and the `status.completionTime` is updated.
+At this point, workflow is finished
    - When all steps are complete: `complete` condition is added to `status.condition` and the `status.completionTime` is updated.
 At this point, workflow is finished.